Billy Costello (boxer): Book

 Billy Costello's championship run was the subject of Thomas Hauser's "The Black Lights: Inside the World of Professional Boxing."
 One of the most widely heralded books ever written on boxing, Hauser appeared in the Costello training camp during last minute negotiations for a televised bout with substitute challenger Saoul Mamby, was given access to the contractual negotiations, and painted a literary portrait of the inside wheels of boxing as it affected Costello.

 Personal life

 Costello lived most of his life in Kingston, New York.
 He also lived in Kew Gardens (Queens), New York during much of his reign as champion.
 He then retired from boxing & moved to New Paltz, New York, a small village in Ulster County, New York near Costello's hometown of Kingston, New York.
-Costello eventually settled back in his hometown of Kingston, New York where he lived until his demise.
+Costello eventually settled back in his hometown of Kingston, New York where he lived until his death.
 He was married and divorced, and had a son and a daughter, who survive him.
-He was close with his younger brother Mario 'Vinnie' Costello, a noted professional boxer super featherweight boxer from 1981-1990 with a pro record of 20-2-2 but who never fought for a title, who trained with his brother under the late Victor Vallee, who also trained Gerry Cooney.
+He was close with his younger brother Mario 'Vinnie' Costello, a noted professional super featherweight boxer from 1981 to 1990 with a pro record of 20-2-2 but who never fought for a title, who trained with his brother under the late Victor Vallee, who also trained Gerry Cooney.